arifbudimanar/breezy/README.md

 # Breezy
-This is a Laravel application built to showcase the usage of Laravel Breeze with additional middleware for admin access, verified account status, and verified email addresses.
+This is a Laravel application built to showcase the usage of Laravel Breeze with additional middleware for admin access, verified account, and verified email addresses.
 ## Screenshots
 ### User Dashboard
 ![User Dashboard](<screenshot/UserDashboard-ID.png>)